 Return to ARCHIVES

-In January 2021 the Club reaches its sixtieth anniversary.
-To mark the occasion, a Diamond Jubilee booklet has been produced.
+In January 2021 the Club reached its sixtieth anniversary.
+To mark the occasion, a Diamond Jubilee booklet was produced.
 A copy of this booklet can be downloaded from the ARCHIVES menu (or click here).
 These Club History pages are, essentially, a transcription of this booklet although they include additional pictures and some updated information.

 Club History - Contents

 To access each of the following, use the menu to the right or, if a smartphone user, select "More":

 - Part 1 - The Early Years - the 1960s - the clubhouse in Cottes Way and sailing from the beach